-In March 2010, the Corporation established a Park 'n' Ride facility with the extension of tram services from the City to the AEC.
-This Park 'n' Ride facility is one of the largest of its type in Adelaide, and encourages the use of public transport, assisting to reduce traffic movements in and out of the City.
+Given its proximity to tram and train services, the AEC operates a Park 'n' Ride facility when its car park is not in use for major publicly ticketed events.
+This facility is one of the largest of its type in Adelaide, and encourages the use of public transport, assisting to reduce traffic movements in and out of the City.